OrnitOnGithub/school/English/Jane-Eyre/historical-context.md

-# education in the Elizabethan era (or whatever shes called)
+# Education in the Victorian era
-free schools and premium teachers free schools:
+- Free schools and premium teachers
+- Free schools:
-  - malnourrished
+  - Malnourrished
-  - teaching was qustionable
+  - Teaching was qustionable
-  - kids often mistreated
+  - Kids often mistreated
-  - terrible sanitary conditions ex cold, no hygiene
+  - Terrible sanitary conditions ex cold, no hygiene

+# Condition of Kids
+- Treated as objhects you could shaped, thats why they were supposed to be treated miserably to shape them like "modest people" often considered as "devilic"

+# Condition of Wowen
 -
-# kids
-treated as objhects you could shaped, thats why they were supposed to be treated miserably to shape them like "modest people" often considered as "devilic"

 # society (classes bullshit)
 separated in classes